 - Place any furniture that may have been left outside back inside, away from the cold air.

-- Cover all windows with storm windows/screens or sheets of plastic; this will keep them clean for when you do wash!
+- Cover all windows with storm windows/screens or sheets of plastic; this will keep the windows clean for when you do wash!

 - Turn off the water in the garden hose connection if it’s not needed anymore–this will save water as well as pressure in case there’s a power outage while washing.